stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-13-R-to-Python.md

 ---
-title: Expanding Your Tools as a Data Scientist: Learning Python After R
+title: "Expanding Your Tools as a Data Scientist: Learning Python After R"
 layout: post
 author: erstewart14
-post-image: assests/images/blogimages/figs-10-13/python_to_r.jpeg
+post-image: /assests/images/blogimages/figs-10-13/python_to_r.jpeg
 description: Here are some quick tips to streamline your experience in learning Python after R.
 tags:
 - R